 In top-rated business schools across the country, ethics courses have seen an explosion of interest as students view running a business about more than just making money.
-What is more important to this next generation of leaders is HOW you do business, HOW you make money and the impact business has on society.
-Here are some examples:
+What is more important to this next generation of leaders is the organizational ethics and social responsibility of HOW you do business, HOW you make money and the impact business ethics has on society and the commitment to do it right.
+Here are some case studies as examples:

-- Nearly 20% of Harvard’s 2009 MBA class signed the MBA Oath which states that they will act responsibly, ethically and for the greater good of society rather than striving for only their personal ambitions.
+- Nearly 20% of Harvard’s 2009 MBA class signed the MBA Oath which states that they will act responsibly, ethically and for the greater good of society rather than striving for only their own self interest.

-- At Columbia Business School, all students pledge to honor a code which states they will not lie, cheat or steal OR tolerate anyone who does.
+- At Columbia Business School, all students pledge to honor a code of social responsibility which states they will not lie, cheat or steal OR tolerate anyone who does.

 Can I get a big OH YEAH!!